Changfei-Fu/RUMI-SLAM/README.md

 # RUMI-SLAM
 RUMI-SLAM is built on top of [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) by modifying the tracking, mapping, and optimization processes.
-Our RUMI-SLAM system contains two parallel processes for realtime and non-realtime submap building.
+This system contains two parallel processes for realtime and non-realtime submap building.
 The additional back submap can be built on the un-tracked frames to establish the data association for submap merging without the requirement of loop-closure.

 If you want to develop your program based on our code, please cite our paper: